What’s the Buzz

 There’s usually a simple explanation for urine that smells a little different.
 In most cases, the smell disappears within a day or two.
 You don’t have to worry if you have smelly urine, especially if it isn’t accompanied by any other symptoms.

-But if the foul smell of urine persists and you have additional symptoms, you should see your healthcare provider.
+However, if the foul smell of urine persists and you experience additional symptoms, you should consult your healthcare provider.
 Symptoms you should not ignore include:

 -